DallanQ/race_for_the_galaxy/Manual.md

 If victory point chips run out, add the 10 VP chips and make change so that all victory points earned in the final consume phase can be taken.

-Total each player's development and world VPs, VP chips, and any end of game VPs for 6-cost developments (see page 12).
+Total each player's development and world VPs, VP chips, and any end of game VPs for 6-cost (icon of a hexagon with ? inside) developments (see page 12).

 The player with the highest total is the winner!